 There’s no magic number of reviews to improve your Yelp ranking, but more is better (especially since Yelp’s filter will only allow a fraction of those reviews to show up on your Yelp page).

 And even if you do have a lot of Yelp reviews, there are other things you’ll need to do to improve your ranking:

-Also check that your address and hours are correct, and add pics.
+- Add photos.
 Photos on Yelp can make a huge difference since Yelp profiles with photos get more views.
 Users will also spend more time on your Yelp page if you have pics.

-And make sure you don’t add anything that violates Yelp’s guidelines.
+- Make sure you don’t add anything that violates Yelp’s guidelines.